IshtiakSaad/nazirabazar-client-side/README.md

 ---

 ## 🤝 **Contributing**
-We welcome contributions to improve **MoviePortal**!
+We welcome contributions to improve **Nazirabazar**!
 Feel free to fork the repository, create a branch, and submit a pull request.